tjdraper/template-sync/readme.md

 https://support.ellislab.com/bugs/detail/21221

-The next release of 3.0.0 will fix this and should come out very soon.
+The next release of EE 3 will fix this and should come out very soon.

 ## Installing